 From a QEC point of view, staff will work with parents to establish which area of their parenting they would like to develop.

 How can I be referred to the Southern Metropolitan Region Stronger Families program?

-The Child protection worker will refer into Connections if the Stronger Families program is appropriate for a family.
-QEC staff then work in collaboration with Connections staff once the family is accepted.
+The Child protection worker will refer into Uniting if the Stronger Families program is appropriate for a family.
+QEC staff then work in collaboration with Uniting staff once the family is accepted.
 You cannot be referred into this program through QEC.

 What areas does the Southern Metropolitan Region Stronger families program cover?

 Families living in Casey, Cardinia or Dandenong area are eligible for the program.